anandkaranubc/stdlib/docs/contributing/moving_packages.md

 > This document is intended to provide a step-by-step guide for moving a package from one part of the codebase to another part of the codebase.
 This guide also applies when renaming a package.

-The following outlines a sequence of steps to follow in order to migrate a single strided API package which is in `stats/base` to `stats/strided`.

-At a high level, the process is as follows:
+At a high level, the process for migrating a single package to another part of the codebase is as follows:

 1. Copy the existing package to a new location.
 2. Update all import paths which point to the original package to the new copy.